 National programmes generating results

-Key results of the Global Sanitation Fund country driven programmes by 31 December 2013 are as follows:
+Key results of the Global Sanitation Fund country driven programmes by 31 December 2014 are as follows:

-- 2.7 million people with improved toilets.
+- 4.2 million people with improved toilets.

-- 7 million people in more than 14,000 communities now live in open defecation free environments.
+- 7 million people in more than 20,500 communities now live in open defecation free environments.

-- Almost 25,000 communities have participated in demand creation activities.
+- Almost 37,300 communities have participated in demand creation activities.

-The Results Overview gives a cumulative snapshot of the current status and targets for the 11 country programmesworking on the ground as of 31 December 2012.
+The Results Overview gives a cumulative snapshot of the current status and targets for the 13 country programmesworking on the ground as of 31 December 2014.
 Since the GSF is a sanitation financing mechanism, the flow of finances is also a key indicator of programmes implementation, and thus presented.
 To date:

-- US$ 86 million have been committed for 11 country programmes by the end of 2013.
+- US$ 105 million have been committed for 13 country programmes by the end of 2014.

-- US$ 17 million have been invested in the management and development of operations.
+- US$ 26 million have been invested in the management and development of operations.

-- More than 100 sub-grants have been awarded by Executing Agencies for work on the ground, which together with current commitments and disbursements provides an indication of overall on-the-ground programme implementation.
+- More than 150 sub-grants have been awarded by Executing Agencies for work on the ground, which together with current commitments and disbursements provides an indication of overall on-the-ground programme implementation.

 - WSSCC continues to receive demand for GSF support in places where the sanitation needs are great.
 WSSCC’s Medium-Term Strategic Plan (MTSP) 2012-2016 identifies 35 priority countries in which the GSF could and should be working, which contain almost 1.5 billion people without sanitation.

-Benin, Cambodia, Ethiopia, India, Madagascar, Malawi, Nepal, Nigeria, Senegal,
+Benin, Cambodia, Ethiopia, India, Kenya, Madagascar, Malawi, Nepal, Nigeria, Senegal, Tanzania, Togo and Uganda